elena5875/project5_cherryleaves/README.md

 ## Dashboard Design

-### The dashboard should contain the following:
+### The dashboard
+You should see in the dashboard the following:

-A project summary page, showing the dataset summary and the client's requirements A page where the user can see an image showing the difference between a healthy cherry leaves to a powdery mildew leaves
+PAGE 1 A project summary page, showing the dataset summary and the client's requirements

+PAGE 2 A page indicating your project hypothesis and how you validated it across the project.A page where the user can see an image showing the difference between a healthy cherry leaves to a powdery mildew leaves

+PAGE 3 A page where the user can see 2 images showing the difference between a healthy cherry leaves to a powdery mildew leaves
+       The user also has a change to download some pictures from kaggle as a source of reference and later on can be used to test the ML app.

-The user can upload an image and the ML should be able to determine if the image is healthy or has mildew.
+PAGE 4 The user can upload an image and the ML should be able to determine if the image is healthy or has mildew.
-A table with the image name and prediction results, and a download button to download the table.
+       The user can also see the table of the image name and the classification of the leaf.
+Once the user is done the user has the option to download it or print it.

-A page indicating your project hypothesis and how you validated it across the project.
+PAGE 5 A page indicating your project hypothesis and how you validated it across the project.
      A technical page displaying your model performance.

-- List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items, that your dashboard library supports.
-- Finally, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project, you were confident you would use a given plot to display an insight, but later, you chose another plot type).

-## Deployment

 ## How to use this repo